Strategies for Effective Classroom Management

 Incorporate self-reflection opportunities

-Implement these strategies using a video platform like Vosaic for the best, most tangible results, and watch how pre-service teachers blossom in their ability to adequately manage the classroom environment!
+Implement these strategies using a video platform like Vosaic for the best, most tangible results, and watch how teachers blossom in their ability to adequately manage the classroom environment!

 Vosaic's secure cloud-based video platform is used to help teachers, pre-service teachers, and administrators bridge the gap between theory and practice.
 Easy-to-use video recording, commenting, and sharing enables users to observe, coach, and self-reflect more effectively.